mattermost/docs/source/administration/prev-config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The URL that users will use to access Mattermost.
 The port number is required if it's not a standard port such as 80 or 443.

-This field is required in Mattermost v3.8 and later.
+This field is required in Mattermost 3.8 and later.

-In Mattermost v5.1 and later, the URL may contain a subpath, like in ``"https://example.com/company/mattermost"``.
+In Mattermost 5.1 and later, the URL may contain a subpath, like in ``"https://example.com/company/mattermost"``.

 If Site URL is not set, the following features will operate incorrectly:

- - email notifications will contain broken links, and email batching will not work
+ - Email notifications will contain broken links, and email batching will not work
- - authentication via OAuth 2.0, including GitLab, Google and Office 365, will fail
+ - Authentication via OAuth 2.0, including GitLab, Google, and Office 365, will fail
- - plugins may not work as expected
+ - Plugins may not work as expected

 Changes to this setting require a server restart before taking effect.

 +----------------------------------------------------------------------------------------------------------------------------------------------------+